Codessmasher/TRIKL/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# The project can be run:
+# The project can be run using:

 ### `npm start`